isc-projects/stork/doc/user/install.rst

 the same machine.
 It is useful in small deployments with a single monitored machine, to avoid setting up a dedicated system for the Stork server.
-In those cases, however, an operator must consider the potential impact of the ``stork-server`` on other services running on the same machine.
+In those cases, however, an operator must consider the potential impact of the Stork server on other services running on the same machine.

 Installing the Stork Server